The easy DIY project that could save your life

 Christmas trees: Say it ain’t so!
 The crowning jewel of any holiday home is a tall, glittering tree.
 Yet the heat from hundreds of small bulbs resting on dry pine needles can quickly ignite, causing some of the worst hazards of the season.
 In fact, a Christmas tree fire can quickly engulf an entire room in less than 60 seconds.
 It’s paramount that every homeowner diligently waters their tree, uses newer, more efficient lights and makes sure flammable sources like candles are kept far away from the decorations.

-Space heaters: Everyone has at least one of this type of relative.
+Space heaters: Everyone has at least one of these types of relative.
 It could be a scorching summer day but while the rest of the family is sweating, they’re pulling on a sweater.
 For those with icicle toes, a portable heater is a common solution.
 To avoid an accidental disaster, make sure the device is plugged into a wall socket instead of an extension cord and the model has an automatic shutoff.

 If you’re frantically working through your holiday to-do list, don’t forget to include safety and allow all your hard work to go up in smoke.
 Are you more sports fan than handyman?
 You don’t have to be a DIY expert to install your own security system with a smoke detector.
 A quick email or call to 1-844-898-8349 will lead you to a friendly professional to explain the simple process.
 Your system will be delivered for free by the next business day and you’ll be walked through the roughly 10-minute setup over the phone.
 If only holiday dinners with the extended family were that easy!